Best Hotels in Paris: From Palace Hotels to Saint-Germain Boutiques (2026)

 Price: €400–2,500/night | Location: 87 Rue de Grenelle, 7th (near the Musée d’Orsay)

-Hôtel de Beauharnais occupies Eugène de Beauharnais’s Empire-period private mansion — the extraordinary Empire-style interior (the most extraordinary period interior in any Paris hotel), the exceptional location between the Musée d’Orsay and the Assemblée Nationale, and the intimate scale (25 rooms) make it the most historically significant non-palace hotel in Paris.
+Hôtel de Beauharnais occupies Eugène de Beauharnais’s Empire-period private mansion — no Paris hotel has a more remarkable period interior, all of it in high Empire style.
+The exceptional location between the Musée d’Orsay and the Assemblée Nationale and the intimate scale (25 rooms) make it the most historically significant non-palace hotel in Paris.

 Le Pigalle — Montmartre Social Hotel